There are many leadership opportunities in the ACD with varying roles, responsibilities, and time commitments.

 Chairs are elected by the members of that specific Community.
 Your platform statement is an opportunity to highlight your commitment and what ideas you would like to pursue should you be elected.
 After election, the Division Representatives provide a series of training opportunities during the summer prior to the beginning of the new chair's term.
 A Chair's term officially begins after Annual Conference.
 Attendance at Annual Conference is an expectation for all of the ACD leadership.

-AC Steering Committee (also known as Cluster Reps)
+Advising Communities Division Steering Committee (also known as Cluster Reps)

 AC Division Representatives